sullivan1337/sullivan1337.github.io/mvp-org-chart/README.md

 4. Open `http://localhost:3000` in a browser
 5. Login with `admin@acme.com` / `password`

-Seed data includes a sample org chart for "Acme Corp".
+Seed data includes a sample org chart for "Example Corp" with executives and staff.

 ## Elevator Pitch